 Amber Jordan, Monica Wright, and I open up about the struggles of teaching art when you’re a highly-sensitive introvert.
 We talk about the impact of sensory overload and anxiety and share our own coping strategies.

-Susan Reilly of Education Closet shares her extraordinary expertise in arts integration.
+Susan Riley of Education Closet shares her extraordinary expertise in arts integration.

 Michael Linsin tells us how to create a calm and controlled learning environment.